What are the core security differences between a Secure Collaboration solution (Wickr) vs enterprise email and other forms of communication systems?

 - In Wickr, administrators can enforce policies for message retention similar to email retention policies.

-- Retention can be customized for different groups of users or teams depending upon internal policies and compliance requirements.
+- Retention can be customized for different groups of users or teams (Security Groups) depending upon internal policies and compliance requirements.

 - Wickr users can increase the protection of their messages and files by using the Burn On Read timer for particularly sensitive business information.